Dust explosion: Mechanism

-Dusts have a very large surface area compared to their mass.
-Since burning can only occur at the surface of a solid or liquid, where it can react with oxygen, this causes dusts to be much more flammable than bulk materials.
-For example, a 1 kg sphere of a combustible material with a density of 1 g/cm3 would be about 12.4 cm in diameter, and have a surface area of 0.048 m2.
-However, if it were broken up into spherical dust particles 50 µm in diameter (about the size of flour particles) it would have a surface area of 120 m2.
+Dust has a very large surface area compared to its mass.
+Since burning can only occur at the surface of a solid or liquid, where it can react with oxygen, this causes dust to be much more flammable than bulk materials.
+For example, a 1 kg sphere of a combustible material with a density of 1 g/cm3 would be about 12.4 cm in diametre, and have a surface area of 0.048 m2.
+However, if it were broken up into spherical dust particles 50 μm in diametre (about the size of flour particles) it would have a surface area of 120 m2.
 This greatly-increased surface area allows the material to burn much faster, and the extremely small mass of each particle allows them to catch on fire with much less energy than the bulk material, as there is no heat loss to conduction within the material.

 When this mixture of fuel and air is ignited, especially in a confined space such as a warehouse or silo, a significant increase in pressure is created, often more than sufficient to demolish the structure.
-Even materials that are traditionally thought of as nonflammable (such as aluminum), or slow burning (such as wood), can produce a powerful explosion when finely divided, and can be ignited by even a small spark.
+Even materials that are traditionally thought of as nonflammable (such as aluminium), or slow burning (such as wood), can produce a powerful explosion when finely divided, and can be ignited by even a small spark.